aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-rich-text-format-1-9-rtf-format/_index.md

 ---
-title: Load in the Rich Text Format 1.9 (.RTF) Format – Aspose.Words for Java
+title: Load in the Rich Text Format 1.9 (.RTF) Format
+second_title: Aspose.Words for Java
 articleTitle: Load in the Rich Text Format 1.9 (.RTF) Format
 linktitle: Load in the Rich Text Format 1.9 (.RTF) Format
 type: docs